 Writing is for authors.
 Cover art is for cover artists.
 Why do you think I

-don't make my own RNC Pre-Made Covers and let the professional cover
+don't make my own RNC Pre-Made Covers, but instead I let professional cover

 artists make them?
 I'm not a cover artist so I'm not going to try it

 because it's cool or fun to play around with it.
 Could I try and make